IP-CAM/ocmod-price-range/price-range-plus/README.md

 # Price Range+

 ## Description
 The «Price Range+» extension is for OpenCart CMS versions 2.2.x - 3.x.
-It allows to display product price ranges based on their option and special/discount prices.
+It allows to display product price ranges based on option and special/discount prices.

 ## Features
 * Display price ranges of products based on option prices, specials and discounts